 The role of the Holy Spirit inside us reproduces the life of Jesus in us through nine fruit (His Divine Nature) of our re-created born again spirit i.e. love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22, 23).
 They are present at salvation but need to be developed through our cooperation with Him.
 Another purpose of the indwelling of the Holy Spirit in us is to bear good fruit.
 The key to bearing fruit is to stay connected or tapped into Jesus and obeying what He says (John 15:5).
 We don’t have to strive to bear fruit.
 Bearing fruit is the result of abiding in Jesus and His Words abiding in us!
 The secret to abundant life is fruit bearing or being others oriented (Genesis 49:22).

 He is our Helper and our power source.
-We have His power, resurrection power, the same power that raised Christ from the dead (Romans 8:11) to help us walk in victory over the devil and the world.
+We have His power, resurrection power, the same power that raised Christ from the dead (Romans 8:11) to help us walk in victory over sin, the devil and the world.
 He is the greater one than lives inside of us (1 John 4:4).
-He is the Comforter; He testifies of Jesus; teaches us all things and brings everything Jesus has said to our remembrance; He is the Spirit of Truth; our guide; speaks of things to come and our intercessor who helps us to pray and intercede (Psalm 119:11; John 14:17, 26; 15:26; 16:13-15; Romans 8:26, 27; 1 John 2:27).
+He is the Comforter; He testifies of Jesus; teaches us all things and brings everything Jesus has said to our remembrance; He is the Spirit of Truth; our guide; speaks of things to come and our intercessor that helps us to pray and intercede (Psalm 119:11; John 14:17, 26; 15:26; 16:13-15; Romans 8:26, 27; 1 John 2:27).

 The Holy Spirit’s work in the world is to convict the world of sin, of righteousness, and of judgement (John 16: 8-11).